Someone must rage; silence is doom.

 You can not sew up the wound that your own bloody hands opened.

-You cannot offer prayers of forgiveness with the rage of division in your voice.
+You cannot offer prayers of forgiveness with the pride of division in your voice.

 Tears become torrents, hands wrung red with anguish, beds are empty, children parentless; parents alone.